Speed and noise highlight town council meeting, land purchase approved

 Miller said that there is a state law on the books that requires passenger vehicles to keep their exhaust systems to the manufacturers’ standards, not modified, and that if they witness those that are modified, they can write a citation.
 As far as the trucks to, however, there are also federal, interstate commerce rules that apply.

-"We have stopped cars and cited them for modified exhaust or muffler systems," said Miller.
+“We have stopped cars and cited them for modified exhaust or muffler systems,” Miller said.

 Counting the Q&A portion, Chief Miller’s report consumed almost the first hour of the town council meeting’s time.
 It included his descriptions of how radar works, and some of the shortcomings or challenges in heavy traffic where an officer may have difficulty distinguishing which vehicle is actually speeding vs. one that is going slower, among other subjects.